Identifying and Evaluating Regulation Reforms

 - 4.4 Ad hoc reviews

 - 5.1 The role of evaluation

 - 5.3 Methods for quantifying the impacts of reform

 - Chapter 6 Strengthening the framework for regulation reform

 - 6.2 Can the operation of Australia's regulatory system be enhanced?

 - Appendix A Submissions and Consultations

-Please note: The following appendices are only available online and are not included in the printed report.
+Please note: The following appendices are only available online (included in the downloadable report) and are not included in the printed report.